LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 80 seems to be more preferred, but it tends to more of a soft limit for most people.
 100 characters seems to be the more acceptable hard limit, and it is what I stick by.

-### 5. There shall be minimally an average of 2 assertions per function with assertions containing no side-effects and must be boolean
+### 5. There shall be minimally an average of 2 assertions per function with assertions containing no side-effects and must be boolean expressions

-If for what ever reason you hate the other rules, this rule you can't hate.
+If for what ever reason you hate the other rules this rule you can't hate.
-Assertions are critical to any defensive coding mind set, and they should be used in any coding context.
-Assertions act on a programmer's assumptions that should always remain true or false.
-You can think of assertions as landmines for bugs during development.
-NASA makes a point that unit testing does catch 1 bug every 10 to 100 lines, but combining unit testing with assertions catches much more bugs.
+NASA makes a point that unit testing catches 1 bug every 10 to 100 lines, but combined with assertions unit testing catches much more bugs.
+Of course it is obvious that adding more checks will catch more bugs, but this a superficial way to look at it.
-This makes sense as they are meant to capture different aspects of development.
+Unit testing and assertions complement each other since they capture different aspects of development.
-The problem with unit tests is that you would need to write that test.
-You probably won't write a test for something you never expected to happen.
-However, assertions can't execute your code like a unit test can.
-Assertions also can't give exact answer like a unit tests as they more so narrow down what is expected behavior.
-A unit test is able to say I expect the answer to be 5 while an assertion can only say the post-condition is greater than zero.
-Together they create a powerful testing strategy that is able to catch much more bugs than using either alone.
+Assertions test a programmer's assumptions that should always remain true or false.
+They are meant to catch errors strictly from a programmer rather than errors from handling data.
+Unit testing is there to test expected or expected-unexpected inputs to give a pass or fail.
+It is there to actually run the unit and find out if the unit does its job correctly.
+Since they are capturing opposite sides of development this is why more bugs are caught.
+Both of these techniques should be used in any coding context.
+It is the best way a programmer can remain sane that their code is as correct as possible.

 So where do you use assertions?
+They are used to verify the principle of designing by contract.
+This would mean
 - verify pre-conditions of functions
 - verify post-conditions of functions
-- verify parameter values
-- verify return values
 - verify loop invariants

-If you notice, these are checking if actions are abiding by its contract.

 Where do you **NOT** use assertions?
 - Validating user input